thinkshout/thinkshout/blog/_posts/2016-01-28-drupal-global-events-portland.md

 intro: |
   These two global Drupal events offer something for Drupal folks of all skill levels, helping us to tap into Portland’s strong Drupal community.
 I hope you’ll join us for either (or both!) of these great events.

+blog-cta:
+  image: /assets/images/ts_redesign/cta/salesforce1.jpg
+  title: "Want to learn more Salesforce?"
+  description: "Sign up for our Salesforce Drupal workshop on April 23rd in rainy and gray Portland!"
+  link: /blog/2015/09/badcamp-trainings-redhen-salesforce/
 ---

 There are two exciting Drupal community events happening in Portland soon.
 The first is the [Drupal Global Sprint Day](https://groups.drupal.org/node/489228) on January 30th - this coming Saturday - which is a day focused on bringing together volunteers to contribute work such as documentation, testing, code, and design to the Drupal project.
 The project needs improvements from a wide variety of skill sets, and it’s a great way for new folks to contribute to Drupal.
 The second is [Drupal Global Training Day](https://assoc.drupal.org/global-training-day-portland-oregon-february-2016), a free Drupal 8 training for new community members.
 We’re thrilled to be involved with both!